Chimildic/open-spotify-desktop/readme.md

 # Open Spotify Desktop

 The extension checks the URL parameters "open.spotify.com".
 If they are correct, the tab closes and the Spotify Desktop app opens.
-It works only in the case of a new tab (for example, when you click from a Reddit message) or when you refresh the page with the correct parameters for the redirection.

 For the first redirect, set the "always allow" option so that the redirect will work automatically in the future.